threader/PC-Tuning/docs/post-install.md

         - Drag & drop the scripts in ``C:\prerequisites\scripts\idle-scripts`` to the desktop for easy access.
 This way you can disable idle before launching a game & re-enable it after you close your game

-    - Kill other processes that waste cpu time such as game clients
+    - Kill other processes that waste CPU time such as game clients

 - Don't run random tweaks, tweaking programs or fall for the "fps boost" marketing nonsense.
 If you have a question about a specific option or setting, just ask.